vitiral/trfl/README.md

   reference pointers) of the parents of any moved data.
   - For example: if you have a binary search tree, and your left node has moved.
-    You will have a flag indicating this fact, and you will have a "new" reference set asside for the new data.
+    You will have a flag indicating this fact, and you will have a "new" reference set aside for the new data.

 ## Limitations